t3knoid/homelab/home_lab_wiki_mirror_to_a_static_website_workflow.md

 ---
-title: "Home Lab Wiki Mirroring & Static Website Workflow"
+title: "Home Lab Wiki Mirror to a Static Website Workflow"
 ---

-Here’s the **fully integrated wiki page** with the new section on Jekyll and the Minima theme added, all in one cohesive document:
+# 📚 Home Lab Wiki Mirror to a Static Website Workflow

+This page documents the process of **mirroring the home lab Redmine wiki to GitHub as Markdown** and converting it into a **static HTML website** available at [https://homelab.refol.us](https://homelab.refol.us).

 ---

-# 📚 Home Lab Wiki Mirroring & Static Website Workflow

-This page documents the process of **mirroring your home lab Redmine wiki to GitHub as Markdown** and converting it into a **static HTML website** available at [https://homelab.refol.us](https://homelab.refol.us).

----

 ## 1. Overview

-This workflow automates the lifecycle of your home lab documentation:
+This workflow automates the lifecycle of mirroring the lab wiki to a static website:

 1. **Redmine Wiki**: Original source of content.
 2. **Ansible Playbook**: Uses the `redmine_wiki_mirror` module to export pages as Markdown and commit to GitHub.